fortinet-fortisoar/solution-pack-forticnapp-fortirecon-alerts/docs/setup.md

 # Configuration

 > [!Important]
-> Before first-use, open the solution pack and modify the `Variables` step.
+> Before first-use, open the solution pack and modify the `Configuration` step.
 Update the `fortirecon_config` value specifying your FortiRecon connector configuration name, replacing `<YOUR CONNECTOR CONFIG NAME HERE>`.

 For optimal performance of **Lacework FortiCNAPP FortiRecon Alerts** solution pack, you can install and configure the connectors that help with the following: